youn0808/youn0808.github.io/README.md

 - Thanks to Etter Andrew for his book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
 It inspired me in technical writing.
 Especially regarding writing a resume and put it online.

-- Thanks to my group member for consultation during this assignment, whose help was required to get this one in time with better vocabulary and grammar.
+- Thanks to my group members for assisting my work during this assignment,whose help was required to get this assignment done in time with better vocabulary and grammar.

 ---